 Prior to joining UCI, I graduated from the Universitat Politècnica de Catalunya with a B.Sc. in Aerospace Engineering.
 During that time, I co-founded Cosmic Research, a student team that designs and manufactures sounding rockets.
 I led the development of a 10 kN solid rocket motor and several smaller motors.
 I also authored a free, 10-hour course on the design of sounding rockets, focusing on aerodynamics and stability.

-In 2019 and 2020, I interned at the European Space Agency (ESA), working on plasma thrusters, and at the Japan Aerospace Exploration Agency (JAXA), where I was involved in mission analysis and trajectory design.
+In 2019 and 2020, I interned at the European Space Agency (ESA), working on plasma thrusters, and briefly worked at the Japan Aerospace Exploration Agency (JAXA), where I was involved in mission analysis and trajectory design.